WHERE you retire may be as important as WHEN

 For pretty much as long as federal taxes have been collected, there has been a distinctively different and lower federal tax rate assessed to investment capital gains versus ordinary income.
 However, that is NOT true for states that charge a state income tax.
 Whether it’s out of ease, inefficiency or simply because they can get away with it, these states do not discern between earned income or capital gains.
 They simply apply the same state tax rate to ALL state income.
 As such, if your portfolio contains a significant amount of capital gains, know that states with high state income taxes may create a drain on your after-tax return.

 The famous last words……“What could go wrong?”
 Well, before we simply put our homes on the market, or possibly buy the small $150,000 home in Florida and change residency, there’s a lot to think through.
-States are getting very focused on residency changes and aggressively challenging taxpayers (a topic we will address is coming newsletters).
+States are getting very focused on residency changes and aggressively challenging taxpayers.
 Also, as we all know, things can and will change.
 While we’re not advocating for a mass movement to Florida, and we’re not secretly being paid by the Tennessee Bureau of Tourism, each family owes it to themselves to critically analyze their true cost of residing in their current state.
 If, after this analysis, you’re living right where you belong…Great!
 Take your neighbors out to a nice dinner, visit your library and check out a bunch of books, volunteer to teach Junior Achievement at your local junior high, and make sure to file timely state tax payments!